The climate in ChinaAverage daytime and nighttime temperatures

 All climate diagrams on this page come from the collected data of 153 weather stations.

 Weather stations at an altitude above 1810m have not been included.

 All data correspond to the average monthly values of the last 20 years.

 Back to overview: China

-The climate in China is quite varied, but generally does not offer extreme climatic conditions.
-It is cold, wet and some nice summer months are also present.
-A beach holiday can be enjoyed in the warmer season with water temperatures up to 26 degrees.
+The climate in China is quite varied, but generally does not offer extreme climate conditions.
+It is cold and wet with some nice summer months.
+A beach holiday can be enjoyed in the warmer season with water temperatures of up to 26 degrees.
 The warmest and at the same time rainiest region is Southwest China (Xīnán).
 The coldest is Northeast China (Dōngběi).
-Due to the warmer temperatures the best time for traveling is from May to September.
+Due to the warmer temperatures, the best time for traveling is from May to September.
 Winter athletes will find their favorite weather conditions in January.